cwiley-dev/Russian-Flashcards/README.md

 # Russian-Flashcards
 An ambitious language-learning app focusing on Russian verbs on flashcards.
 In early development.

 I made this a couple years ago and stopped working on it when a semester began.
 I never finished it, but I was very proud of the early visuals (the flashcard flip) and the review system.
+I haven't touched this since July of 2020.

 Install flask `pip install flask`, then run `python -m flask --app main_page.py run`